MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 Your extension may depend on non-integrated software (such as another product, module, or service) to deliver the primary functionality.
 However, this information should be clearly disclosed in the description.

-###### 1.2.4 Extensions update
+###### 1.2.4 Extension updates

-Unless otherwise permitted by Microsoft, your extensions must be updated only through Microsoft Edge Add-ons.
+Unless otherwise permitted by Microsoft, your extension must be updated only through Microsoft Edge Add-ons.

 <!-- ------------------------------ -->